AntonioDrumond/waybar-autohide/README.md

 ```fish
 cargo build --release
 ```
-The binary file will be located at target/release/.
+The binary file will be located at `target/release/`.
 Execute the file and waybar should now be hiden, unless you hover over it.

-If you are using Waybar with Hyprland you might want to place this in your hyprland.conf, so autohide runs on startup:
+If you are using Waybar with Hyprland you might want to place this in your `hyprland.conf`, so autohide runs on startup:

 ```ini
 exec-once = /path/to/autohide
 ```

+Obs: Make sure the Waybar is **already running** before this